 BA (Cambridge), PhD (Durham)

 I was an undergraduate in Cambridge, a PhD student in Durham and a post-doc in Kyoto before returning to Cambridge, with fellowships at Queens' and then Pembroke colleges.
-In 1998 I moved to Sheffield as a lecturer, then on to York in 2000 - since when I've stopped moving about all the time.
+In 1998 I moved to Sheffield as a lecturer, then on to York in 2000.

 Department of Mathematics, University of York, Heslington, York, UK.
 YO10 5DD